mattjhayes/nmeta/docs/source/install.rst

 Install
 #######

-This guide is for installing on Ubuntu.
+This guide is for installing on Ubuntu 16.04.2 LTS

 ********
 Pre-Work